Right now, Sebastian Copeland has his earbuds in and is listening to techno music as he marches across the Simpson Desert's Madigan Line.

-> Known as the 'dead heart of Australia' Copeland and George are hiking 520km over soft sand dunes of Australia’s fourth largest desert, the Simpson Desert.
-If that wasn’t enough: they are attempting a world’s first: to march over the desert unassisted.
+Known as the 'dead heart of Australia' Copeland and George are hiking 520km over soft sand dunes of Australia’s fourth largest desert, the Simpson Desert.
+If that wasn’t enough: they are attempting a world’s first: to march the desert's Madigan Line unassisted.

 Copeland explained, rather nonchalantly, that if he gets a scorpion bite it will be manageable – anything beyond that will be tricky.